ugate/sqler/jsdocp/tutorial/1-manual.md

 > __NOTE: Fragment substitutions cannot be nested__

 #### 3️⃣ Dialect Substitutions <sub id="ds"></sub>:
 A third type of replacement is dialect specific and allows for SQL files that, for the most part are ANSI compliant, but may have slight deviations in syntax that's specific to an individual database vendor.
-SQL files can coexist between database vendors, but segments of the SQL statement will only be included when executed under a database within a defined dialect.
+SQL files can coexist between database vendors, but segments of the SQL script will only be included when executed under a database within a defined dialect.
 An example would be the use of `SUBSTR` in Oracle versus the ANSI* use of `SUBSTRING`.
 A SQL file may contain:
 ```sql
 SELECT SOME_COL
 FROM SOME_TABLE